pavanik83/spring-cloud-config-server/README.md

        </filter-mapping>
      </web-app #

-Note: Rest service(CustomerOrder) Client should pass necessary headers as part of request
+Note: Rest service(customer-service) Client should pass necessary headers as part of request for new token
 eg: access_token, client_id etc.

 Sample logs from Client: